asad-khilji/Portfolio/README.md

 ## Purpose

-* A website built to view a potenital employee's deloplyed portfolio of work samples
+* A website built to view a potenital employee's deployed portfolio of work samples
 * So that a potential employer can review samples of their work and assess whether they are a good candidate for an open position

 ## Acceptance Criteria